geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 He, now the proudest, mightiest of us all;<br>
 Who talk’d of peace (a peace he means to break),<br>
 Yet brook’d not Conrad separate terms should seek;<br>
-‘Tis plain—his nephew weds the widow’d dame,<br>
+’Tis plain—his nephew weds the widow’d dame,<br>
 To rise on Lusignan’s abandon’d claim.”<br>
 &emsp;“Prais’d be St. Ursula!” cried Leopold,<br>
 “A stranger’s tongue my secret thought has told.<br>